 secure_auth(not recommended) then update as described above, or log in as a different and privileged user, such as root, to change the password for a different user.

-Open the Users and Privileges tab from Workbench's Management navigator.
-Select the user you want to update from the User Accounts section.
+Open the Users and Privileges tab from the Management navigator.
+Select the user account you want to update from the User Accounts section.
 If using the old password format, you will see text beginning with "This account is using the pre-mysql-4.1.1 password hashing type." in the lower right corner of the screen, and also a large button on the right.
 From here, you can:

 Option for all MySQL versions: